verwo/devbit-microcontrollers-lab/docs/lab-2/README.md

     }
     ```

-1. For the following assignments, clone the [test-bit-manipulations](https://github.com/pcordemans/test-bit-manipulations) repository.
+1. For the following assignments, accept the GitHub Classroom repository associated with lab 2.
 1. To build the project and run the tests
     ```bash
     make